We tried weaving in the Okitama region of Yamagata Prefecture, known as the "town of textiles"!

 This is raw silk before dyeing.
 The silk thread in the foreground is already shiny and beautiful

-photo by ikoke
+Photo by ikoke

-It's hard to see because it's behind a glass case, but there is a beautiful selection of colored threads.
-All of the dyes are natural dyes made from plant roots and tree bark .
+It's hard to see through the glass case, but there's a beautiful selection of threads in lovely colors.All the dyes usedare natural dyes made from plant roots and tree bark.

-photo by ikoke
+Photo by ikoke

 The dyed thread is wound around the "shuttle" shown above to become the weft.
 This shuttle is then slid between the threads stretched on the loom to weave the fabric